 In previous years you could read my work in the pages of Research Fortnight, where I worked as news editor and senior reporter, and Research Europe, for which I covered Spanish and European research policy.
-I have also freelanced for El País, Nature and SciDev.Net, producing written and multimedia content about science and technology.

 In 2013 I worked as a junior press officer at the European Parliament in Brussels, thanks to a Schuman journalism traineeship.